 application_type

 OPTIONAL.
 Kind of the application.
 The default if not specified is web.
 The defined values are native or web.
-Web Clients using the OAuth implicit grant type MUST only register URLs using the https scheme as redirect_uris; they MAY NOT use localhost as the hostname.
+Web Clients using the OAuth implicit grant type MUST only register URLs using the https scheme as redirect_uris; they MUST NOT use localhost as the hostname.
 Native Clients MUST only register redirect_uris using custom URI schemes or URLs using the http: scheme with localhost as the hostname.
 Authorization Servers MAY place additional constraints on Native Clients.
 The Authorization Server MUST verify that all the registered redirect_uris conform to these constraints.
 This prevents sharing a Client ID across different types of Clients.

 contacts